 - Short-haired and hairless cats: These cats may be less tolerant of water, especially during shedding, and may require warmer water (around 38-40°C or 100-104°F) for comfort.

 If your cat refuses to get into the water at all, dry shampoo is an excellent alternative.
-It’s a powder that absorbs oils and dirt from the fur, which you can apply and then brush out.
-This method is great for cats who cannot tolerate water.
+It’s a powder that absorbs the oil and dirt from the fur which you can put on and brush out.
+This method is good for cats that cannot be bathed with water.

 Cat Bathing Tips, Tricks, and Hacks